 We need you to be proactive in your approach to your interactions with us.
 If you make an application, be it enrolment, your certification application or anything in between, you should monitor its progress and contact us if you have not heard back from us within a reasonable timeframe.
 Changes to your certification date will generally require confirmation from your Deanery/LETB and so you may at times need to follow up with them or your Training Programme Director.
 If you have to make an application to your SAC, please do so as soon as you are able to.
-Once the application has been sent to the SAC, it can take up to four weeks to receive a decision.
+Once the application has been sent to the SAC, it can take up to six weeks to receive a decision.

 If any changes occur to your training, which may include out of programme or LTFT, then you should check with your Deanery/LETB to see what their processes and requirements are.
 You may also need to check the GMC/IMC websites to see what their regulations are about these processes.